 Mandy Reber+49 (0)345 / 133 17-832

 Cardiopulmonary bypass (CPB) is a method that temporarily takes over the function of the heart and lungs during surgery, maintaining the human blood and oxygen circulation.
-The CPB pump, however, is often also named as heart-lung machine (HLM).
-As these machines deal with human lives, technical requirements are specifically high.
-A reliable operation of all utilized equipment must be guaranteed at any time.
-For that reason, combining flow measurement and air bubble detection is said to be a significant safety and comfort feature.
+The CPB pump, often also named as heart-lung machine (HLM), deals with human lives.
+Hence, technical requirements are specifically high.
+A reliable operation of all utilized equipment must be guaranteed at all times.
+For that reason, combining flow measurement and air bubble detection constitutes a significant safety and comfort feature.

+Flow sensors are also a main component in HLM’s.
 In order to not only detect air bubbles but also to effectively manage them, using shunts to connect the arterial circuit line and the venous reservoir in the tubing set-up is a critical point.
 When air is detected, the arterial line is promptly closed by the arterio-venous shunt while the detected air is directly eliminated to the venous reservoir.
 When no more air is spotted, the shunt automatically re-opens the tubing to again feed the arterial line going straight into the human body.
 For this reason, flow rates passing the shunt need to be continuously compared to the flows generated by the arterial pump, monitored and controlled over the time the HLM is running.
-Ultrasonic flow sensors are used to do this job failure-free and reliably.
+Ultrasonic flow sensors accomplish this task failure-free and reliably.

-Top medtec companies already rely on this game-changing technology and have implemented the control and monitoring unit for instantaneous flow and bubble detection into their equipment.
-One of the industry leading companies developing and manufacturing HLMs has integrated the hybrid sensor solution into their recently launched devices.
+Top medtech companies already rely on this game-changing technology and have implemented the control and monitoring unit for instantaneous flow and bubble detection into their equipment.
+One of the industry‘s leading companies developing and manufacturing HLMs has integrated the hybrid sensor solution into its recently launched device.

-The main aspect of the manufacturer to trust in the SONOFLOW CO.56 sensor series is its small electronic footprint and its option for multipoint measurement.
-Thus, five of the smart sensors with different tubing channels have been easily applied to the customers’ newly developed console.
-The onboard electronics and its option for data processing make connecting the sensors an easy game.
-The built-in microcontroller guarantees to control all processes whose data is transferred via RS485-interface.
-The sensors themselves operate to measure flow rates on different tubes and shunts going to the body or back into the venous circuit of the heart-lung-machines and simultaneously detect air bubbles accidentally caused.
+The main reason for the manufacturer to trust in the SONOFLOW® CO.56 Pro sensor series is the small electronic footprint and the option for multipoint measurement: Five of the smart sensors with different tubing channels have been applied to the customer‘s newly developed console.
+The onboard electronics and its options for data processing make connecting the sensors an easy game.
+The built-in microcontroller guarantees to control all processes while data is transferred via the RS485-interface.
+The sensors themselves measure flow rates on different tubes and shunts leading to the body or back into the venous circuit of the heart-lungmachine.
+Simultaneously, they detect air bubbles accidentally caused.
 Finally, the non-invasive ultrasonic sensors give feedback on the real flow compared to the theoretical flow of the pump.